-- Assess the nature and circumstances of the allegation - Address immediate physical safety and emotional well-being of the parties - Provide the complainant with an explanation of the procedural options - Discuss the complainant's expressed preference for manner of resolution and any barriers to proceeding - Explain the University's policy prohibiting retaliation - Provide the complainant with information about on and off-campus resources, if necessary - Notify the complainant of the right to contact law enforcement and seek medical treatment, if a sexual assault or sexual violence has occurred. - Notify the complainant of the importance of preservation of evidence, if a sexual assault or sexual violence has occurred - Notify the complainant of the range of interim accommodations, if necessary - Assess the reported conduct for the need for a timely warning under the Clery Act - Ensure the report is entered into the University's daily crime log, if applicable.
+- Assess the nature and circumstances of the allegation - Address immediate physical safety and emotional well-being of the parties - Provide the complainant with an explanation of the procedural options - Discuss the complainant's expressed preference for manner of resolution and any barriers to proceeding - Explain the University's policy prohibiting retaliation - Provide the complainant with information about on and off-campus resources, if necessary - Notify the complainant of the right to contact law enforcement and seek medical treatment, if a sexual assault or sexual violence has occurred.
+If the sexual assault or violence occurred on campus, the medical treatment will be at no cost to the individual. - Notify the complainant of the importance of preservation of evidence, if a sexual assault or sexual violence has occurred - Notify the complainant of the range of interim accommodations, if necessary - Assess the reported conduct for the need for a timely warning under the Clery Act - Ensure the report is entered into the University's daily crime log, if applicable.